remix-run/history/docs/getting-started.md

 The history library provides history tracking and navigation primitives for JavaScript applications that run in browsers and other stateful environments.

+If you haven't yet, please take a second to read through [the Installation guide](installation.md) to get the library installed and running on your system.

 We provide 3 different methods for working with history, depending on your
 environment: